open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 What makes organizing your escape room this way so important is that it allows you to ensure that the arrangement of items in your escape room is correct.
-In particular, your the arrangement of items in your escape room _must_ follow the following 2 rules.
+In particular, the arrangement of items in your escape room must follow the following 2 rules.

   1. The puzzle for any box or room must need only items that are accessible without the items in that box or room.